Jean-Max/spring-jdbc-configuration/README.md

 ###2.
 To Run this project locally
 - git clone https://github.com/Jean-Max/spring-jdbc-configuration
+- you have to checkout on dev branch
 - mvn clean install -DskipTests
 - Run main method as a java application